The Password Changer feature allows you to change the passwords for many of your websites with one click, instead of having to change them manually.

 When hovering over one of your credentials for a website, click on the More icon on the right and then choose Auto-change password.

 If you have websites on which Dashlane doesn't offer to use Password Changer, you can click here and check if that site is supported.
-If a site is not on that list, you will be able to send us a request using this page.
+If a site is not on that list, you can send us your request.
 We'll add the website to the list of sites we're currently working on integrating.
 We appreciate your patience!

 In more detail